Longitudinal Self-Supervised Learning: Longitudinal Self-Supervised Learning

-\textbf{Self-Supervised Training.} In many applications, the only available data are the images $\{\boldsymbol{I}\}$.
-The underlying generative process, including the mapping function $\h$, dimension of factor space $M$, and values of $\boldsymbol{\alpha}$ are hidden from observation, so training disentangled representation with respect to a specific factor becomes extremely challenging.
+In many applications, the only available data are a set of images $\boldsymbol{I}$.
+The underlying generative process, including the mapping function $\h$, dimension of factor space $M$, and values of $\boldsymbol{\alpha}$ are hidden from observation, so training disentangled representation with respect to a specific factor can become extremely challenging.
 However, in situations where each training sample has multiple images measured with respect to different values of a specific factor, we can leverage self-supervision to achieve disentanglement.
 To show this, the factorization of $\f$ in Eq. \eqref{eq:factorization} can be transformed to the following conditions:

+Based on the chain rule, the partial derivative of $f_i$ with respect to $\alpha_j$ can be further transformed to a directional derivative with respect to the vector $\boldsymbol{u}_j$: